 - Kay Shattuck, D.Ed., QM Director of Research

-Kay Shattuck, D.Ed., boasts an adult education practice spanning 30 years, focusing on online and distance education since 1999.
+Kay Shattuck, D.Ed., has worked with adult education for more than 30 years, focusing on online and distance education since 1999.
 Kay was a member of the initial group of Maryland distance educators who developed what would become the Quality Matters program.
 As QM's Director of Research, she continues to provide direction for the research efforts of QM and to generate research-based resources for the QM community.
 Her academic affiliation is with The Pennsylvania State University's College of Education, Education/Learning Performance Systems.
 In the past couple of years, she has organized and acted as editor for the book, Assuring Quality in Online Education: Practices and Processes at Teaching, Resource, and Program Levels, and for a special issue of the scholarly journal The American Journal of Distance Education.

 - Bethany Simunich, Ph.D., Kent State University (Senior Research Colleague, since 2013)